joluhan/Python_Testing/README.md

 - After the tests have finished, you can view the report by running `coverage report`.
 - For a more detailed report that includes missing lines, run `coverage report -m`.
 - If you prefer to view this in a browser as an HTML page, run `coverage html`.
 This will generate a `htmlcov` directory with HTML files you can open in your browser.

+7. Performance Testing with Locust

+To ensure the application can handle the expected load, we use `locust` for performance testing.

+**How use locust:**

+- First, install `locust` by running `pip install locust`.
+- With the Flask application running, start Locust using `locust`.
+- Open a browser and navigate to `http://localhost:8089` to access the Locust web interface.

+When the Locust web interface is open, set the following parameters:
+- Number of users: 6 (to simulate 6 concurrent users)
+- Ramp Up: 1 (users will be started per second)
+- Host: Enter the local address of your Flask application, usually `http://localhost:5000`.

+- Click `Start Swarming` to begin the test.
+- Observe the results to ensure your application performs well under the expected load of 6 concurrent users.

+8. Running the Local Flask Server

+To run the Gudlift Registration Flask application locally, follow these steps:

+- Activate Virtual Environment
+- Set the FLASK_APP Environment Variable:

+   Flask uses the `FLASK_APP` environment variable to locate the application.
+Set this variable to your main application file (usually `server.py`):

+   - On Linux/MacOS:`export FLASK_APP=server.py`
+   - On Windows:`set FLASK_APP=server.py`

+- Run the Flask Application**

+   With the environment variable set, you can start the Flask development server with the following command:`Flask run`